STRENGTHENING ATHLETICS

 Al G. Hill, Sr. Family Tennis Center

 Located at the far northeastern edge of the campus and immediately adjacent to the new indoor facility, the Al G. Hill, Sr. Family Tennis Center will be home to six high-performance courts, enabling the Lions to continue their longstanding tradition of excellence.
-This modern competition facility will also include a new spectator grandstand.
+Spectators will watch matches under the shade of the Gupta Family Pavilion.

 Community Life

-Connecting the gymnasium and natatorium will be a two-story atrium filled with natural light for Marksmen to congregate, learn from one another and strengthen friendships.
+Connecting the gymnasium and natatorium will be the two-story Crow Atrium, filled with natural light for Marksmen to congregate, learn from one another and strengthen friendships.
 Much like the Alumni Commons and Winn Science Center atrium, the new Athletic Complex will provide many areas for student athletes, coaches, parents, alumni and other community members to come together for games, meetings, events and other important gatherings.

 Athletic Excellence